QCSP monsters and the demise of the Chen Conjecture: Conclusion

 Our demonstration of QCSP monsters suggests that a complete complexity classification of $\QCSP(\Gamma)$ under polynomial reductions is likely to be exceedingly challenging.
 Indeed, suppose $\mathrm{P} \neq \NP$, how many equivalence classes of problems $\QCSP(\Gamma)$ are there up to polynomial equivalence?
 In this paper we showed that there are at least six of them.
 Are there any more?
 Are there infinitely many?
 We don't know the answer.

 Meanwhile, the most sensible approach to complexity classification for $\QCSP(\Gamma)$ might be to try to find those that are in P, in contradistinction to those that are $\NP$-hard under polynomial Turing reductions (which would thus capture also the $\coNP$-hardness).
+Similarly, someone could ask about a general criteria for the QCSP to be PSpace-hard or to be a member of a concrete complexity class, which is also a very intriguing question.

+As the next step, it seems very natural to work on a classification for constraint languages on a three-element domain without constants, where the reduction to CSP doesn't work and brand new ideas are required.

+Even though we consider only finite constraint languages in this paper, we believe our classification of the complexity for a three-element domain holds for infinite constraint languages (relations are given by the list of tuples).
+To prove this stronger result we would need to add many technicalities, which would make our current proof even more complicated.
+For instance, for the algorithm in Section~\ref{StrangeTwoSection} to work in polynomial time we need to enforce that any constraint relation contains exponentially many tuples on its arity (see line 19 of the pseudocode).
+This can be achieved by showing that any relation preserved by the semilattice can be decomposed in polynomial time into several relations with exponentially many tuples (see \cite{zhuk2018modification} for such a decomposition).
+That is why we decided to limit ourselves to finite constraint languages.